The best cots, cribs and cot beds for safe sleeping

 Best cot for small spaces

 If you don't have a lot of space, this compact and stylish Babymore Space Saver Cot is ideal for your home and comfy for your baby.
 Though it can only be used as a cot, it boasts several features that make it more versatile.
 This includes four mattress heights which one of our testers appreciated, noting that they could “set the bed base at the highest position so I don't have to bend over to pick up my little girl.
-I had a very sore back after giving birth so having this space saver cot has made my recovery easier."
+I had a very sore back after giving birth, so having this space-saver cot has made my recovery easier."
 As your baby grows, you can lower the mattress height to create a safer sleep environment.
-It can also be moved around the room easily thanks to the wheels (though these can be left off if not needed) and one tester felt this allowed her to “move it easily in and out to get past it next to my bed”.
+It can also be moved around the room easily thanks to the wheels (though these can be left off if not needed), and our mum tester, Georgia, said: "The wheels are also handy, particularly if you have non-carpeted floors as it makes it incredibly easy to move around."

 Read our full Babymore Space Saver Cot review.